telerik/ajax-docs/controls/navigation/overview.md

 * Visual Appeal – ships with rich set of skins for easy and consistent styling

+* Screen Boundary Detection - turn it on by setting the EnableScreenBoundaryDetection property to true.

 # See Also

  * [Overview demo](https://demos.telerik.com/aspnet-ajax/navigation/overview/defaultcs.aspx)